kubernetes-sigs/descheduler/README.md

 maxNoOfPodsToEvictPerNode: 5000 # you don't need to set this, unlimited if not set
 maxNoOfPodsToEvictPerNamespace: 5000 # you don't need to set this, unlimited if not set
 maxNoOfPodsToEvictTotal: 5000 # you don't need to set this, unlimited if not set
+metricsCollector:
+  enabled: true # you don't need to set this, metrics are not collected if not set
 profiles:
   - name: ProfileName
     pluginConfig: